Livox-SDK/livox_apollo_driver/apollo/modules/drivers/livox/README.md

   ...
 }
 ```
-`use_hub` represents wether to use Livox Hub device，`hub_sn` represents Hub device's broadcast code. `lidars_conf` contains each LiDAR's configuration parameters, each LiDAR corresponds to a `lidar_conf`. `sn` represents LiDAR's broadcast code. `convert_channel_name` represents LiDAR's point cloud output channel. `fan_status` represents turn on/off fan. `return_mode` represents return mode of point cloud，it can be configured to：(1) FirstReturn; (2) StrongestReturn; (3) DualReutrn.
+`use_hub` represents wether to use Livox Hub device，currently only support use Livox Hub. `hub_port` represents Livox Hub device's hardware port number. `lidars_conf` contains each LiDAR's configuration parameters, each LiDAR corresponds to a `lidar_conf`. `sn` represents LiDAR's broadcast code. `convert_channel_name` represents LiDAR's point cloud output channel. `fan_status` represents turn on/off fan. `return_mode` represents return mode of point cloud，it can be configured to：(1) FirstReturn; (2) StrongestReturn; (3) DualReutrn.

 **Notice**

     1. MID40/100 don't support config `return_mode` and `fan_status`.
-    2. Broadcast code consists of its serial number and an additional number.
-The serial number can be found on the body of the LiDAR unit (below the QR code).
-Hub's additional number is 0.
-MID-40, Horizon or Tele's additional number is 1.
-MID-100's additional number 1,2,3 corresponds to left,middle,right device. eg, if Hub's serial number is "13UUG1R0040017", then Hub's boradcast code is "13UUG1R00400170".

 ### How to add to Apollo Project